 - Color calibration can be applied at any time, but is preferably applied at the end of your processing, as StarTools is able to completely negate the adverse effects of stretching (global and local).
 This yields perfect color constancy (e.g. no hacks or scripts such as 'Repaired HSV Separation' are necessary).

 - As of the 1.6 alpha versions, extensive support for narrowband coloring schemes, means you can completely change the color presentation of your narrowband composite with a single click at any time during your processing, without having to re-composite.

-- Deconvolution is preferably applied after stretching and local detail enhancement.
+- Deconvolution is preferably applied far into your workflow, after stretching and local detail enhancement.
 This is because, as of 1.6, Decon takes into account how signal has evolved in the stretched data when performing regularization of the linear equivalent.

 - Many tools may appear simpler but, in reality, are more powerful.
 Data mining and analysis does away with parameters that can be objectively determined.
 Derivatives of parameters that you already specified in other modules earlier are used whenever possible.
 As such, truly destructive settings are neigh-impossible to achieve (for example StarTools refuses to clip your data) and objectively optimal constraints are automatically determined from prior input or robust statistics.
 Luminance masks or local supports are automatically generated and updated as needed without user intervention - the application automatically keeps the necessary statistics and image versions/instances available at all times (Tracking).